nerchio/Human_Chatbot-Generation/README.md

 # Human-Chatbot Dialogue Generation

 ## Generation of Dialogues
+Please contact Ruizhe Zhu (zhurui@student.ethz.ch) for questions of this part.

 To learn more about the generation of dialogues, you can check the following directory:
 ```bash
 cd Generation